De Havilland Australia DHA-3 Drover: Design and development

 After entering service, by 1952 the type's shortcomings were becoming apparent.
 These included the aircraft's lack of power, especially in hot weather, and an unfortunate tendency for propellers to fail in-flight, resulting in the loss of two aircraft.
-The propeller problem was overcome by replacing the de Havilland variable-pitch propellers with Fairey Reed fixed-pitch propellers, modified aircraft being re-designated the DHA-3 Mk.
+The propeller problem was overcome by replacing the de Havilland variable-pitch propellers with Fairey-Reed fixed-pitch propellers, modified aircraft being re-designated the DHA-3 Mk.
 1F.
 All but the three aircraft that had crashed by that time were brought to this standard.
 The propeller change however did nothing to improve the type's performance.
-In a bid to improve lift all Mk.
-1F aircraft were further modified with double slotted flaps in place of plain flaps, and were once again re-designated, this time as the DHA-3 Mk.
+In a bid to improve take-off and landing performance all Mk.
+1F aircraft were further modified with slotted flaps in place of plain flaps and were once again re-designated, this time as the DHA-3 Mk.
 2.

 Sixteen aircraft had been delivered by the end of 1952, but the problems suffered by the type stalled further sales for several years.
 The last four of the twenty Drovers built were produced in 1953 but were not sold until 1955 and 1956.
 In another bid to rectify the type's poor performance DHA re-engined seven Mk.
 2 aircraft with Lycoming O-360 horizontally-opposed engines driving Hartzell feathering constant-speed propellers.
 Changes were also made to the flap control system and the tail wheel assembly.
 The first modified aircraft, re-designated as a DHA-3 Mk.
 3, was returned to its owner the Royal Flying Doctor Service of Australia (RFDS) on 4 June 1960.
 Three Mk.
 3s were later further modified; two aircraft operated by the NSW Section of the RFDS were modified in 1962 as the Mk.
 3a with the tailplane altered to have seven degrees of dihedral (14° according to one source) and the span increased by 2 ft (61 cm).
 The third was modified as a Mk.
 3b with an increase in MTOW of 300 lb (137 kg) to 6,800 lb (3,087 kg).